Personal Debt Management Plan

 If you are denied a consolidation loan Charlie Peet can sit down and discuss all of the options you may have to move forward and resolve your financial situation.
 It is important that you do not continue to apply to other institutions if you have already been turned down from your bank.

 A consumer proposal is a formal, legally binding process that is administered by a bankruptcy trustee.
 An offer is put forward to pay creditors a percentage of what is owed to them.
 The offer must be better than what the creditors would receive if you were to make an assignment in bankruptcy.
 Creditors have 45 days in which to accept or reject the proposal as it is presented to them.
 A consumer proposal is only made to your unsecured creditors (i.e. credit cards, unsecured lines of credit, CRA debt).
 Some debts that won’t be resolved with a consumer proposal are student loans if they are less than 7 years old, spousal or child support arrears, court fines for criminal acts, and secured vehicle or mortgage debts.

 How Charlie Peet Can Help You With a Consumer Proposal

 Only a trustee can file a consumer proposal.
 A trustee is an officer of the court and represents your creditors.
 Charlie Peet works for you, not your creditors.
 He is well-versed in the formal insolvency process.
-Charlie is well respected in this industry, with over ten years successfully negotiating with creditors on behalf of his clients.
+Charlie is well respected in this industry, with over 15 years working with clients through their financial matters.